Home Now Showing Show Schedule This Month Past Exhibitions Contact Us

 Styrofoam packing elements and grocery trays

 All of the Styrofoam pieces in this group are constructed from salvaged expanded polystyrene packing materials, and altogether represent about half a small Dumpster load of waste.
-Formed Styrofoam has most of the surface characteristics of granite or sandstone, which allows me to produce fairly realistic “stone” carvings, and the fascinating molded shapes suggest the niches and angles of ancient structures.
-In the spirit of true assemblage, most of the large Styrofoam elements are “as found.”
+Formed Styrofoam has most of the surface characteristics of granite or sandstone, which allows me to produce realistic "stone" carvings, and the molded shapes suggest the niches and angles of ancient structures.
+In the spirit of true assemblage, most of the large Styrofoam elements are "as found."

 Tomb Panel: Ocelotl (Jaguar)